graciellehigino/ms_range_interactions/manuscript.md

 It has been demonstrated that the agreement between range maps and point data varies geographically [@Hurlbert2007SpeRic; @Hurlbert2005DisRan;
-@Ficetola2014EvaRoba].
+@Ficetola2014EvaRob].
 Adding ecological interaction data to this comparison might help to elucidate where these (dis)agreements are more likely to be true and which dataset better represent the actual distribution of species.
+In this context, we elaborate a method that allows us to detect areas of potential misestimation of species' distribution data (more precisely range maps) based on interaction data.
+This method is based on the assumption that organisms cannot persist in an area unless they are directly or indirectly connected to a primary producer within their associated food web [@Power1992TopBot].
+Thus, given that herbivores are the main connection between plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr; @Scott2018RolHer], the range of a predator (omnivore or carnivore) depends on the overlapping ranges of its herbivore preys.
+If sections of a predator's range does not overlap with at least one of its prey it will become disconnected from primary producers, and therefore we would not expect the predator to occur in this area.

+This mismatch can be the result of different mechanisms, like the misestimation of both the predator's and the preys' ranges [@Ladle2013MapSpe;
+@Rondinini2006TraDif], taxonomic errors [@Isaac2004TaxInf; @Ladle2013MapSpe], or
-In this context, we elaborate a method that allows us to refine distribution data (more precisely range maps) based on interaction data, considering the basic assumption that predators can only be present in regions where they are connected to at least one herbivore - and thus indirectly connected to primary producers.
-We used a Serengeti food web dataset [@Baskerville2011SpaGui] (which comprises carnivores, herbivores, and plants from Tanzania) to demonstrate how a mismatch between occurrence and interaction data can highlight significant uncertainty areas in IUCN range maps.
-Finally, we add the GBIF occurrence points for the Serengeti species to the investigation, discuss the mechanisms that can lead to the lack of agreement between data, and build from that a vision for the next steps, reinforcing the importance of geographically explicit interaction data.
+the lack of information about trophic links (i.e., the lack of connection between the ranges of a predator and a primary producer may be due a third species we don't know is connected to both).
+Here we discuss the mechanisms that can lead to the lack of agreement between data, and build from that a vision for the next steps, reinforcing the importance of geographically explicit interaction data.

 # Methods

-Organisms cannot persist unless they are directly or indirectly connected to a primary producer within their associated food web [@Power1992TopBot].
-Therefore, the range of a predator (omnivore or carnivore) depends on the overlapping ranges of its preys.
-If sections of a predator's range does not overlap with at least one of its prey it will become disconnected from primary producers, and therefore we would not expect the predator to occur in this area.
-This mismatch can be the result of different mechanisms, like the misestimation of both the predator's and the preys' ranges [@Ladle2013MapSpe; @Rondinini2006TraDif], taxonomic errors
-[@Isaac2004TaxInf; @Ladle2013MapSpe], or the lack of information about trophic links (i.e., the lack of connection between the ranges of a predator and a primary producer may be due a third species we don't know is connected to both).
-Thus, given that herbivores are the main connection between plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr;
-@Scott2018RolHer], here we adjusted the ranges of predators based on a simple
+We indentified areas of uncertainty on the ranges of predators based on a simple
-rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species.
-So, unless the range of the predator overlapped with at least one prey item, which in turn is directly connected to a primary producer (plants), we removed that section of the predator’s range.
-Finally, we calculated the difference in range size between the original IUCN ranges and those adjusted based on species interaction data.
+rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species, which in turn is directly connected to a primary producer (plants).
+To do that, we used a Serengeti food web dataset [@Baskerville2011SpaGui] (which comprises carnivores, herbivores, and plants from Tanzania) and its species ranges from IUCN.
+Then, we calculated the difference in range sizes between the original IUCN ranges of predators and those without the areas where they would be alone, based on species interaction data.
+Finally, we added the GBIF occurrence points for the Serengeti species to investigate whether the results would be different if we used another source of distribution data.
 ## Data

 We investigated the mismatch between savannah species ranges and interactions in